ava-labs/teleporter/contracts/src/teleporter/registry/README.md

 ### Receiving from specific Teleporter versions

-`TeleporterUpgradeable` also provides an initial implementation of [ITeleporterReceiver.receiveTeleporterMessage](../ITeleporterReceiver.sol) that ensures `_msgSender` is a `TeleporterMessenger` contract with a version greater than or equal to `minTeleporterVersion`.
+`TeleporterRegistryAppUpgradeable` also provides an initial implementation of [ITeleporterReceiver.receiveTeleporterMessage](../ITeleporterReceiver.sol) that ensures `_msgSender` is a `TeleporterMessenger` contract with a version greater than or equal to `minTeleporterVersion`.
 This supports the case where a dApp wants to upgrade to a new version of the `TeleporterMessenger` contract, but still wants to be able to receive messages from the old Teleporter contract.The dApp can override `_receiveTeleporterMessage` to implement its own logic for receiving messages from Teleporter contracts.

-## Managing a TeleporterUpgradeable dApp
+## Managing a TeleporterRegistryAppUpgradeable dApp

-dApps that implement `TeleporterUpgradeable` automatically use the latest Teleporter version registered with the `TeleporterRegistry`.
+dApps that implement `TeleporterRegistryAppUpgradeable` automatically use the latest Teleporter version registered with the `TeleporterRegistry`.
 Interaction with underlying `TeleporterMessenger` versions can be managed by setting the minimum Teleporter version, and pausing and unpausing specific versions.

 The following sections include example `cast send` commands for issuing transactions that call contract functions.
 See the [Foundry Book](https://book.getfoundry.sh/reference/cast/cast-send) for details on how to issue transactions using common wallet options.

 ### Managing the Minimum Teleporter version

-The `TeleporterUpgradeable` contract constructor saves the Teleporter registry in a state variable used by the inheriting dApp contract, and initializes a `minTeleporterVersion` to the highest `TeleporterMessenger` version registered in `TeleporterRegistry`. `minTeleporterVersion` is used to allow dApp's to specify the Teleporter versions allowed to interact with it.
+The `TeleporterRegistryAppUpgradeable` contract constructor saves the Teleporter registry in a state variable used by the inheriting dApp contract, and initializes a `minTeleporterVersion` to the highest `TeleporterMessenger` version registered in `TeleporterRegistry`. `minTeleporterVersion` is used to allow dApp's to specify the Teleporter versions allowed to interact with it.

 #### Updating `minTeleporterVersion`

-The `TeleporterUpgradeable.updateMinTeleporterVersion` function updates the `minTeleporterVersion` used to check which Teleporter versions can be used for sending and receiving messages. **Once the `minTeleporterVersion` is increased, any undelivered messages sent by other chains using older versions of Teleporter will never be able to be received**.
+The `TeleporterRegistryAppUpgradeable.updateMinTeleporterVersion` function updates the `minTeleporterVersion` used to check which Teleporter versions can be used for sending and receiving messages. **Once the `minTeleporterVersion` is increased, any undelivered messages sent by other chains using older versions of Teleporter will never be able to be received**.
 The `updateMinTeleporterVersion` function can only be called with a version greater than the current `minTeleporterVersion` and less than `latestVersion` in the Teleporter registry.

 > Example: Update the minimum Teleporter version to 2
->```
+>
+> ```
->cast send <DAPP_ADDRESS> "updateMinTeleporterVersion(uint256)" 2
+> cast send <DAPP_ADDRESS> "updateMinTeleporterVersion(uint256)" 2
->```
+> ```

 ### Pausing Teleporter version interactions

-dApps that inherit from `TeleporterUpgradeable` can pause Teleporter interactions by calling `TeleporterUpgradeable.pauseTeleporterAddress`.
+dApps that inherit from `TeleporterRegistryAppUpgradeable` can pause Teleporter interactions by calling `TeleporterRegistryAppUpgradeable.pauseTeleporterAddress`.
 This function prevents the dApp contract from interacting with the paused Teleporter address when sending or receiving Teleporter messages.

-`pauseTeleporterAddress` can only be called by addresses with the dApps upgrade access, checked through `TeleporterUpgradeable._checkTeleporterUpgradeAccess`.
+`pauseTeleporterAddress` can only be called by addresses with the dApps upgrade access, checked through `TeleporterRegistryAppUpgradeable._checkTeleporterUpgradeAccess`.

 The Teleporter address corresponding to a Teleporter version can be fetched from the registry with `TeleporterRegistry.getAddressFromVersion`

 > Example: Pause Teleporter version 3
->```
+>
+> ```
->versionThreeAddress=$(cast call <REGISTRY_ADDRESS> "getAddressFromVersion(uint256)(address)" 3)
+> versionThreeAddress=$(cast call <REGISTRY_ADDRESS> "getAddressFromVersion(uint256)(address)" 3)
->cast send <DAPP_ADDRESS> "pauseTeleporterAddress(address)" $versionThreeAddress
+> cast send <DAPP_ADDRESS> "pauseTeleporterAddress(address)" $versionThreeAddress
->```
+> ```

 #### Pause all Teleporter interactions

-To pause all Teleporter interactions, `TeleporterUpgradeable.pauseTeleporterAddress` must be called for every Teleporter version from the `minTeleporterVersion` to the latest Teleporter version registered in `TeleporterRegistry`.
+To pause all Teleporter interactions, `TeleporterRegistryAppUpgradeable.pauseTeleporterAddress` must be called for every Teleporter version from the `minTeleporterVersion` to the latest Teleporter version registered in `TeleporterRegistry`.
 Note that there may be gaps in Teleporter versions registered with `TeleporterRegistry`, but they will always be in increasing order.
 The latest Teleporter version can be obtained by inspecting the public variable `TeleporterRegistry.latestVersion`.
-The `minTeleporterVersion` can be obtained by calling `TeleporterUpgradeable.getMinTeleporterVersion`.
+The `minTeleporterVersion` can be obtained by calling `TeleporterRegistryAppUpgradeable.getMinTeleporterVersion`.

 > Example: Pause all registered Teleporter versions
->```
-># Fetch the minimum Teleporter version
->minVersion=$(cast call <DAPP_ADDRESS> "getMinTeleporterVersion()(uint256)")
 >
+> ```
-># Fetch the latest registered version
+> # Fetch the minimum Teleporter version
->latestVersion=$(cast call <REGISTRY_ADDRESS> "latestVersion()(uint256)")
+> minVersion=$(cast call <DAPP_ADDRESS> "getMinTeleporterVersion()(uint256)")
 >
+> # Fetch the latest registered version
+> latestVersion=$(cast call <REGISTRY_ADDRESS> "latestVersion()(uint256)")
+>
-># Pause all registered versions
+> # Pause all registered versions
->for ((version=minVersion; version<=latestVersion; version++))
+> for ((version=minVersion; version<=latestVersion; version++))
->do
+> do
 >  # Fetch the version address if it's registered
 >  versionAddress=$(cast call <REGISTRY_ADDRESS> "getAddressFromVersion(uint256)(address)" $version)
 >